clarg18/laravel-studio/readme.md

 ```
 docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
 ```
-4) (b) For an existing project, copy the source files to `./src` then you may need to generate a new key and install the dependancies
+4) (b) For an existing project, copy the source files to `./src` then you may need to generate a new .env file, install the dependancies and generate the app key
 ```
-docker-compose run --rm php artisan key:generate
+cp ./src/example.env ./src/.env
 docker-compose run --rm composer install
+docker-compose run --rm artisan key:generate
 ```
 5) Use docker-compose to build and bring up the containers.
 ```